Vietnam Veterans Family Study

 The Vietnam Veterans Family Study (VVFS) is the most significant research program ever undertaken by the Australian Government into the health of the families of Australia’s Vietnam veterans.
+The four volumes, released in 2014, examine the effect of Vietnam War service on the physical, mental and social health of the sons and daughters of Vietnam veterans.

 Over 27,000 people participated in the studies, including Vietnam veterans, partners and their children.
 Defence Force personnel of the same era who did not deploy to Vietnam, and their families, participated in the study as a control group.

-The study found that the majority of sons and daughters born to Vietnam veterans are leading healthy and productive lives.
+The VVFS found that the majority of sons and daughters born to Vietnam veterans are leading healthy and productive lives.
 However, analysis found that the families of Australia’s Vietnam veterans are more likely to have considerable emotional, physical, and social issues when compared to families of those who served in that era but did not deploy to Vietnam.

 When examining mortality amongst the children of Vietnam veterans, the research found that the children of Vietnam veterans and Vietnam-era personnel had lower mortality rates when compared to the general Australian population and that there were no significant differences in deaths from cancer.
 Sons of Vietnam veterans deployed had a higher mortality rate compared with Vietnam-era personnel from late teenage years to adulthood, largely due to external causes which include car accidents, misadventure and suicide.